-LCL, an entity owned 60% by ETE and 40% by ETP, is in the process of developing a liquefaction project in conjunction with BG Group plc ("BG") pursuant to a project development agreement entered into in September 2013.
+LCL, an entity whose parent is owned 60% by ETE and 40% by ETP, is in the process of developing a liquefaction project in conjunction with BG Group plc ("BG") pursuant to a project development agreement entered into in September 2013 and scheduled to expire at the end of February 2017, subject to the parties' rights to mutually extend the term.
 Pursuant to this agreement, each of LCL and BG are obligated to pay 50% of the development expenses for the liquefaction project, subject to reimbursement by the other party if such party withdraws from the project prior to both parties making a final investment decision ("FID") to become irrevocably obligated to fully develop the project, subject to certain exceptions.
-Through December 31, 2015, LCL had incurred \$89 million of development costs associated with the liquefaction project that were funded by ETE and ETP, and ETE and ETP have indicated that they intend to provide the funding necessary for the remaining development costs, but they have no obligation to do so.
+Through December 31, 2016, LCL had incurred \$110 million of development costs associated with the liquefaction project that were funded by ETE and ETP, and ETE and ETP have indicated that they intend to provide the funding necessary to complete the current development projects, but they have no obligation to do so.
 If ETE and ETP are unwilling or unable to provide funding to LCL for their share of the remaining development costs, or if BG is unwilling or unable to provide funding for its share of the remaining development costs, the liquefaction project could be delayed or cancelled.